corigne/simcity_project/README.txt

 To run the application with a supplied config text file and CSV:

   1. Place the .CSV in the project folder.
-  2. Run >``./main "config_text_filename.txt"``
+  2. For Example: run >``./main "config1.txt"`` .

+If you do not include a config filename argument while runnning the executable,
+the program will exit with error code 1 and inform you of the error.

 ### Make
-We do not currently have a makefile, however this may change in the future once we real a stable build.
+Due to the simplicity of our includes, a makefile is unecessary for compilation.